 The following descriptions are taken from the GNSO’s Terms of Reference for a proposed Proxy & Privacy Relay & Reveal Study in 2010 (http://gnso.icann.org/issues/whois/whois-proxy-privacy-relay-reveal-studies-tor-29sep10-en.pdf):

 For many domains, Registered Name Holders can be reached directly at addresses obtained from WHOIS.
-However, for Privacy/Proxy-registered domains, Registered Name Holders or third party licensees cannot be reached directly via WHOIS- published addresses.
+However, for Privacy/Proxy-registered domains, Registered Name Holders or third-party licensees cannot be reached directly via WHOIS- published addresses.
 Instead, communication relay requests may be sent to the Privacy/Proxy service provider published in WHOIS, or attempted using addresses obtained from other sources, websites or communications associated with the domain.

 For many domains (including those registered via Privacy services), the Registered Name Holder's identity is published directly in WHOIS.
-However, for domains registered via Proxy services, the name of the licensee is not published in WHOIS; third party licensees can typically only be identified by asking the Proxy to reveal the licensee's identity, given reasonable evidence of actionable harm.
+However, for domains registered via Proxy services, the name of the licensee is not published in WHOIS; third-party licensees can typically only be identified by asking the Proxy to reveal the licensee's identity, given reasonable evidence of actionable harm.

 Annex C – Request for Input from other ICANN SO / ACs